4 Benefits of Having a Flexible Homeschool Plan

 Although our homeschool was a well-oiled machine, I saw very quickly the strain it was causing between my precious daughter and I. And I knew something had to change.
 After a lot of prayer and reflection, I realized that I needed to loosen up and tried creating a flexible homeschool plan.
 And guess what?
 It worked wonders for our homeschool!

-As our family enters into our 13th official year (from a legal perspective) of homeschooling, we wanted to share how having a flexible homeschool plan has been a blessing in our homeschooling adventures.
+As our family ends our 15th official year (from a legal perspective) of homeschooling, we wanted to share how having a flexible homeschool plan has been a blessing in our homeschooling adventures.

 1. The Ability To Change Plans To Fit Our Life

 This component alone has saved our homeschool time and time again.
 By nature I am a very organized person that loves to plan far ahead.
 But life has taught me that one cannot always “stick to the plan.”
 So to appease the planner in me and still have the ability to remain flexible, a weekly plan has served well in our homeschool.
 It gives the children and I the structure and direction we crave without the legalistic ritual of being controlled by the “plan.”
 And it allows us to live life and learn along the way, rather than trying to fit our life within the context of school.
 There is such freedom in this!

 I have found out over the last 15 years of homeschooling our three children, that our homeschool is full of peace.
 Perfection?
 Um, no. But peace?
 Yes!
 And I know that a large part of this is due to the fact that I allow for flexibility in our day.
 While having a plan is beneficial, I can’t stress the equal importance of allowing budge room in your homeschool day.
 This especially comes in handy when you run a business and homeschool.

 3. Helps Teach Our Children Real-Life Coping Skills